All of our Counselors are Ordained Ministers.

 During her 16 years working as a Biblical Prayer Counselor at Desert Gardens, Brenda facilitated schools to train individuals and church leaders on how to use biblical principals in the local church.
 She has taught at church conferences as well as conducted small group classes.
 Brenda has worked with individuals, married couples, teens, church leaders, and professional businessmen and women to help them address the relational pain in their lives by learning how to address that pain God’s way; thus, developing new skills and tools to live their lives with more joy and satisfaction.
 In 2001, Brenda was invited to travel to Russia to train pastors and church leaders in Biblical Prayer Counseling and ministered in the local churches of Russia.
 Prayer has always been a vital part of her Biblical Counseling!

 Brenda is the oldest of 11 children and grew up in Southern California where she married her high school sweetheart.
-She will celebrate her 50th wedding anniversary this year with their two grown sons, spouses and five grandchildren.
+She celebrates her 51st wedding anniversary this year with their two grown sons, spouses and five grandchildren.

 To schedule an appointment with Brenda, contact her at 1-844-NOW HOPE ext.
 1 or email BiblicalPrayer@Outlook.com.